 Websites are like machines in the sense they are constantly emerging, and designers are building more and more functions into them.
 Arguably, machines such as stereos and applications such as Photoshop and MS Office, have more and more features built into them with each new version.
 Is this a true step forward, or do the products become less usable as a result?

 Can it be argued that web design is mirroring this trend?
-Well with the development of new web technologies such as CSS and Wordpress, the reverse effect seems to be true.
+Well with the development of new web technologies such as CSS and WordPress, the reverse effect seems to be true.
 Both are praised at how easy they are to use, and to update.
 This is an element that makes them so appealing to users.
 Also, they are both well supported should any problems occur.

 These though, are not websites in themselves, and CSS among other tools and applications, are making sites that are a lot more advanced in the sense of what they can do, than websites were ten years ago.
 The concept of web design has changed enormously over the last ten years, mainly as a result of these technologies.